ory/fosite/README.md

 	mySessionData := new(fosite.DefaultSession)
 	requiredScope := "blogposts.create"

-	ar, err := oauth2Provider.IntrospectToken(ctx, fosite.AccessTokenFromRequest(req), fosite.AccessToken, mySessionData, requiredScope)
+	_, ar, err := oauth2Provider.IntrospectToken(ctx, fosite.AccessTokenFromRequest(req), fosite.AccessToken, mySessionData, requiredScope)
 	if err != nil {
 		// ...
 	}

-	// if now error occurred the token + scope is valid and you have access to:
+	// If no error occurred the token + scope is valid and you have access to:
 	// ar.GetClient().GetID(), ar.GetGrantedScopes(), ar.GetScopes(), mySessionData.UserID, ar.GetRequestedAt(), ...
 }
 ```